Turpan: Transport

 Turpan is served by the Lanzhou–Xinjiang High-Speed Railway through the Turpan North Railway Station.
 Turpan Railway Station is the junction for two conventional lines, the Lanzhou-Xinjiang and the Southern Xinjiang Railways.
+The Turpan Tram is currently under construction.

 China National Highway 312 passes through Turpan.

-The Turpan Jiaohe Airport is close to Turpan North Railway Station.
+The Tulufan Jiaohe Airport is close to Turpan North Railway Station.

+Attractions

+Turpan is home to one of several caves associated with the pious Christian and Muslim legend of the Seven Sleepers.